deeplearning4j/deeplearning4j/programmingguide/02_process.md

 # DL4J Process Overview

-Building a neural network requires the following phases.
-DeepLearning4j plays a central role in each phase.
+Building a neural network typically follows several phases, and DeepLearning4j can play a central role in each phase.

 1. Data Preparation
   - Extract raw data from the source such as text files, images or video.